COG-UK/phylo-reports/UK_full_report/regional_reports/report_LOND.md

-The minimum number of introductions is 248 and the maximum is 315
+The minimum number of introductions is 40 and the maximum is 315

 Sequences which were replicates or too error-prone were removed from this analysis.

-237 are lineages which only contained five sequences or fewer, and so have been left out of visualisation in the interests of clarity
+74 are lineages which only contained five sequences or fewer, and so have been left out of visualisation in the interests of clarity

 Furthermore, those sequences which haven't been sampled in the last month are not shown.

-Of the 10 that remain:
+Of the 12 that remain:
 10 are pending extinction, ie last seen three weeks ago.
+1 has gone quiet, ie hasn't been seen this week.
+1 has reactivated.